nus-cs2103-AY2122S1/tp/docs/UserGuide.md

 ### Reading this document

 This guide utilizes symbols and syntax to highlight specific points made throughout the guide and to enhance your overall reading experience.
-The section below on the meanings of [symbols and syntax used](#meaning-of-symbols-and-syntax-used) provides more details for your reference.
+The section below on the meanings of [symbols and syntax used](#general-symbols-used) provides more details for your reference.

 #### General symbols used

-This table describes the main symbols use in the user guide and their respective meanings.
+This table describes the main symbols used in the user guide and their respective meanings.

 | Symbol/Syntax | What it means |
 --------------- | ---------------